dentarg/auth0-blog/_posts/2018-03-27-using-python-flask-and-angular-to-build-modern-web-apps-part-3.markdown

 ### Using Angular Material Cards

 After adding a nice navigation bar to your Angular application, you can enhance the look and feel of the view that shows existing exams.
-In this view, you can use [the Card component](https://material.angular.io/components/card/overview) to show each exam in separately and some nice action buttons to enable users to add new exams and to start practicing their knwoledge.
+In this view, you can use [the Card component](https://material.angular.io/components/card/overview) to show each exam in separately and some nice action buttons to enable users to add new exams and to start practicing their knowledge.

 To make these changes in your app, you will need to update the `app.module.ts` file as follows: